code-philia/time-travelling-visualizer/docs/README.md

 4. **Computed k-nearest neighbors (k-NN) for ALL points in high-dimensional space**
 5. **Computed k-nearest neighbors for ALL points in projection space**

-Steps 4 and 5 were the bottleneck.
+Steps 4 and 5 were the problem.
 For a dataset with N=5000 points and 20 epochs:

-- Each k-NN call computes distances between all pairs of points — O(N²) per epoch
-- This ran sequentially: 20 epochs × 2 neighbor types × O(N²) = extremely slow
+- Each kNN call computes distances between all pairs of points — O(N²) per epoch.
+This ran sequentially: 20 epochs × 2 neighbor types × O(N²) = extremely slow
-- Most of this work was wasted — users typically only hover over a handful of points

-Additionally, the epochs loaded one at a time (sequential), meaning each epoch had to finish before the next could start.
+- The epochs loaded one at a time (sequential), meaning each epoch had to finish before the next could start.

 ---